kirill-konshin/next-redux-wrapper/README.md

 });
 ```

 :warning: `req` and `res` are not available if `getInitialProps` is called on client side during navigation.
-And the actions dispatched from `getInitialProps` will be dispatched on client side, as well as `HYDRATE` action.
-Your hydration reducer can ignore the `HYDRATE` action if it considers it redundant.

 ### `App.getInitialProps`